 Academically, Quarles has guided three student-athletes to national Scholar Athlete of the Year honors.
 Jason Richardson became the first Gamecock to sweep indoor and outdoor honors as he was awarded by the USTFCCCA for both seasons in 2008 as the male Scholar Athlete of the Year.
 Shalonda Solomon was named 2006 Indoor Scholar Athlete of the Year, and Otukile Lekote picked up the accolade in 2002.
 The South Carolina women's team was honored by the organization as the 2006 Academic National Champion, and the men's team was named the 2009 Academic National Champion.
 In addition, Natasha Hastings was named the 2006 SEC Scholar-Athlete of the Year and Marvin Reitze earned the honor in 2012.

-Quarles has coached her student-athletes to 21 All-America honors and five SEC championships.
+Quarles has coached her student-athletes to 22 All-America honors and six SEC championships.
 In addition, former Gamecock Chelsea Hammond became the first multi-event student-athlete in South Carolina history to qualify for the Olympic Games.
 Coached by Quarles from 2002 to 2005, Hammond competed for Jamaica at the 2008 Olympic Games in the long jump.
-Last season Jeanelle Schaper was the first Gamecock to ever earn an All-American certificate in the high jump, doing so in both the indoor and outdoor season.
+In 2012, Jeanelle Schaper became the first Gamecock to earn an All-America certificate in the high jump, doing so in both the indoor and outdoor season.
 She added another pair of All-America honors in 2013 to go with an indoor SEC title, the NCAA Championships indoor silver and the SEC outdoor bronze, all firsts for a Gamecock.
 Scheper also qualified for the 2013 IAAF World Championships.
 The St. Lucia native returned in 2014 to capture her second-straight silver at the NCAA Indoor Championships.